Inflation Reduction Act Provides Transferable Energy Tax Credit Options

 An applicable corporation's tentative minimum tax is a 15% minimum tax on its annual adjusted financial statement income (AFSI) to the extent it exceeds the CAMT foreign tax credit for the tax year.

-To the extent a corporation is subject to the CAMT, the corporate tax may be reduced by tax credits under the Inflation Reduction Act provisions.
-The total credit is limited to the extent of 75% of the taxpayer's net income tax that exceeds $25,000 (with no limit against the first $25,000).
+If a corporation is subject to the CAMT, the corporate tax may be reduced by tax credits under the Inflation Reduction Act provisions.
+The total credit is limited if 75% of the taxpayer's net income tax exceeds $25,000—with no limit against the first $25,000.

 Transferable Tax Credit Market Variables